kaenasylva/kaenasylva.github.io/projects/shape-class-hierarchy.md

 ```

 This project developed my understanding of class hierarchies and the process of inheritance across different objects.
 It also furthered my understanding of C++ and taught me how to handle objects, which has translated to the other coding languages I am familiar with.

+You can access the rest of the code [here](https://github.com/kaenasylva/kaenasylva.github.io/blob/main/projects/shape-class-hierarchy.cpp).